PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 I like the Puerto del Rey marina because it is easy to find, and has ample gated parking for the guests.
 When you arrive at the marina, tell guard you are going with East Wind and he will let you in.
 Turn left and continue along that drive.
 Pass the building and fountain on your right, and keep going until you see the East Wind sign indicating to park on the grass/stones on the left.

-After you park and lock your car, head on down to the boat slips – you will see the East Wind boats and kiosk.
-If you haven’t already, you’ll need to pay for your tickets and then pick your dinner choices.
+After you park head down to the boat slips – you will see the East Wind boats and kiosk.
+Here you pay and then pick your dinner choices.
 There are about 10 things to choose from, which vary from Puerto Rican favorites, some Mexican options and, of course, the ever present hamburgers and cheeseburgers.
-But more on the food later.

-We had a 3 person crew: the Captain and 2 mates, Levi and Arturo.
+We had a 3 person crew: the Captain and 2 mates.
 They offer you beverages right away and once you get underway (about 5:15pm) , they start with the rum drinks.
 Unlimited soft drinks, juices and rum drinks are all included in the price of the trip.
 The Pina Coladas and rum punches were good, but you could get rum in any soda or juices they had.
-They also offered 3 different beers, but these were $2 each.
+They also offered different beers, but these were $2 each.

 The catamaran had 2 bathrooms with marine heads, which were clean.
 It is an experience using a marine head, especially on a moving boat in rough seas!
 You might want to wait until you get to the restaurant!